mtusnio/chinesedict/README.md

 - <kbd>C</kbd> on the keyboard to copy the text together with dictionary entries into your clipboard.
 This is useful if you then want to insert them into Anki or your own words Spreadsheet.
+- <kbd>E</kbd> to play sound in Cantonese of the selected character or phrase
+- <kbd>W</kbd> to play sound in Mandarin of the selected character or phrase

 ## Legal
 This program is free software; you can redistribute it and/or